 In December of 2019, when the Coronavirus first appeared in China, many failed to grasp its impact.
-While some did not think it would make it’s way around the world, others believed it all to be just a Hoax.
-Yet worldwide it has been reported that there have been over 114 million cases and over 2.5 million deaths.
+While some did not think it would make its way around the world, others believed it all to be just a Hoax.
+Yet worldwide, it has been reported that there have been over 114 million cases and over 2.5 million deaths.

-As Japan entered it’s third wave of COVID cases, the government decided, to help stop the spread and in an attempt to gain control of the situation, that they would issue a state of emergency.
-This declaration saw many essential businesses closing down at 7pm every day, while other stores, hiking trails and beaches closed down completely.
-The government also pushed the requirement to wear masks, practice good hygiene through washing and sanitizing hands, as well as the advisement to practice social distancing.
+As Japan entered its third wave of COVID cases, the government decided to help stop the spread and attempt to gain control of the situation.
+As a result, they would issue a state of emergency.
+This declaration saw many essential businesses closing at 7 pm every day.
+Other stores, hiking trails, and beaches closed completely.
+The government also pushed the requirement to wear masks.
+They enforced practicing good hygiene through washing and sanitizing hands, as well as the advisement to practice social distancing.

-At the start of the new year, word was passed that the vaccine would arrive on Island, providing those stationed here a form of hope.
-Cases on Island were decreasing and little by little restrictions began to loosen.
-On and off of the installation, various locations began to reopen or offer take out services, while others took their business mobile to provide in-home services.
+At the start of the new year, announcements detailed that the vaccine would arrive on Island.
+These announcements provided those stationed overseas hope.
+Cases on Island were decreasing, and little by little, restrictions began to loosen.
+On and off of the installation, various locations began to reopen or offer to take out services, while others took their business mobile to provide in-home services.
 With the increased number of those vaccinated, the military installation has begun to offer those stationed on-Island liberties that they had not seen since March of 2020, providing the feeling that things will one day return to normal.

 Looking for a way to give back during these tough times?
 Consider volunteering.
 Learn more about Okinawa Stray Pet Rescue, an organization committed to change.Tags: COVID, military, okinawa, Restrictions